plantuml-stdlib/C4-PlantUML/README.md

 * `Rel_L`, `Rel_Left`
 * `Rel_R`, `Rel_Right`

-In rare cases, you can force a layout of objects which has no relationship by using:
+In rare cases, you can force the layout of objects which have no relationships by using:

 * `Lay_U`
 * `Lay_D`